ossf/malicious-packages/docs/design/repo_reports.md

 The `git` directory is a pseudo ecosystem used to group all Git source repository based reports together.

-The directory following contains the git URL without the scheme (e.g. "https://" or "git://") and without any ".git" suffix.
+The directory following contains a canonicalized git URL without the scheme (e.g. "https://" or "git://") and without any ".git" suffix.

 #### Case handling